satish9618/Breast_Cancer_Prediction/README.md

 ## Model Training & Evaluation 🧠
 - **Regularization:**
   Used L1 regularization (Lasso) to reduce overfitting and enhance model robustness.

-- **Workflow Tracking:**
+---

+## Experiment Tracking with MLflow 🚀

-  The entire training pipeline—parameters, metrics, and artifacts—was tracked using MLflow for reproducibility and easy experiment management.
+The entire machine learning workflow is tracked using **MLflow** for better reproducibility and experiment management.
+This includes:
+- Logging parameters, metrics, and artifacts
+- Comparing different model runs and tuning experiments
+- Ensuring a clear audit trail of model development steps

+Using MLflow has helped maintain transparency and efficiency throughout the model building process.

 ---